worldline/angular-training/docs/src/forms/README.md

 # Forms

 Forms allow the web app to get user input.
-A form is generally composed of a form element that contains input elements and a submit button.
+A form is generally composed of a form element (`<form></form>`) that contains input elements (`<input />`) and a submit button (`<button type="submit"></button>`).
-When the user validates the form, it is processed locally by the webapp.
-The latter can eventually choose to send data to the server using the HTTP Client.
+When the user submits the form, it is processed locally by the webapp.
+The latter can choose to send data to the server using the HTTP Client.

 :::warning
 In a Single Page Application, forms do not redirect to a server page when the user posts them (as in PHP for example).
-However, the SPA can retrieve the form data and send it to the server if necessary using an async HTTP call.
+However, the SPA can retrieve the form data from the template and send it to the server if necessary using an async HTTP call.
 :::

 Angular simplifies the common tasks related to creating and processing forms, such as data-binding, validation and sending the data to the server.
 This is possible using either one of those two types of forms:

-- Template driven forms: simple to use but less scalable than reactive forms and are a good fit for simple forms.
+- Template-driven forms: simple to use but far less scalable than reactive forms and are a good fit for simple forms of one or two inputs with little to no validation rules.
-- Reactive forms: require more learning effort but offer more advantages in terms of scalability, reusability and testability.
+- Reactive forms: has a steep learning curve but offer more advantages in terms of management of complex use cases, scalability, reusability and testability.
 Their implementation is based on RxJS.

-## Template driven forms
+## Template-driven forms

 As their name suggests, template-driven forms are fully defined in the template of the component.
-User input can be retrieved in the component class thanks to the two-way data binding provided by the `[(ngModel)]` attribute.
+User input can be retrieved in the component class thanks to the `NgModel` directive.
+As you may remember, we have used it in the *Empower your HTML* chapter to order ice-creams.
-This directive is defined in the `FormsModule` module.

 Here is an example that uses `[(ngModel)]` to bind an `input` and `select` fields.
 It also shows how to get a reference to the form field (`#nameRef="ngModel"`).
 This allows to obtain some properties on the form field such as its validity status (`nameRef.valid`).